Huda Sultan: Early life

-Huda Sultan was born on 15 August 1925 in the rural Egyptian city of Tanta to a higher class family.
+Huda Sultan was born on 15 August 1925 in the rural Egyptian city of Tanta to a rural conservative family.
 She was the third of five siblings; one of her brothers was the renowned artist Mohamed Fawzi.
 She was born as Bahiga Abd El-Aal, but later adopted her new acting name, Huda Sultan, after many suggestions from prominent Egyptian Cinema producers that her birth name was too rural.